-Individual and companies committed to fulfilling their obligations may unintentionally be non-compliant with export controls obligations.
-Defence prioritises working with individual and companies to identify the causes of non-compliance and help them put measures in place to prevent future recurrences.
+Defence works with individuals and companies to identify the causes of non-compliance and assists them put measures in place to prevent future recurrences.

 Assessment and response